weblicht/curb/components/GenericForms/README.md

 will not use the newly-set `defaultValue` to overwrite the user-set `value` when re-rendering an uncontrolled component.

-The solution to this kind of problem is to set the `key` on the `ManagedForm` or `Form` that changes when the data in the parent component changes.
+The solution to this kind of problem is to set a `key` on the `ManagedForm` or `Form` that changes when the data in the parent component changes.
 This forces React to create a new form, instead of updating the existing form.
 For more on this, see [this React blog